dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 [Bulk loader]({{< relref "bulk-loader.md" >}}) can be used to load the data in bulk.
 By default, Bulk loader preserves the namespace in the data and schema files.
-If the namespace information is missing it loads it into default namespace.
+If there's no namespace information available, it loads the data into the default namespace.

-Using `--force-namespace` flag one can load all the data into specified namespace.
+Using the `--force-namespace` flag, you can load all the data into a specific namespace.
-The namespace information from the data and schema file will be ignored.
+In that case, the namespace information from the data and schema files will be ignored.

 For example, to force the bulk data loading into namespace `123`: